 Where Mileage Allowance Payments are made either equal to or less than the approved HMRC rates then no entry needs to be made on the P11d form.

-Who Pays Tax on Section E Mileage Allowance Payments
+Who Pays P11d Mileage Allowance Tax

-Tax on excess mileage allowance payments are paid by just the employee – there is no Class 1a National Insurance payable by the employer.
+Any P11d tax on excess mileage allowance payments are paid by just the employee – there is no Class 1a National Insurance payable by the employer.

 She is the creator of the ‘Go Self Employed’ website, which is her corner on the internet where she makes self-employment less terrifying.